WLCG-AuthZ-WG/common-jwt-profile/profile.md

 #### Authorization code flow

-The authorization code flow is defined in [RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1 ) and extended in the [OpenID Connect core specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth ).
+The authorization code flow is defined in [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.1 ) and extended in the [OpenID Connect core specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth ).
 This flow is used to obtain access tokens, ID tokens and refresh tokens and is optimized for confidential clients (i.e., server-side applications).

 In WLCG, we require the use of the OpenID Connect version of the code flow, as described [here](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth), which in practice means that the “openid” scope must be always included in authorization requests.